Session 1 · Week 1

 How types break: GraphQL

-GraphQL has a schema — so it should be safe, right?
-Same feature, same field.
-Watch what happens.
+GraphQL has a schema — so it should be safer, right?
+It is, partially.
+But the type safety has gaps.
+Same feature, same field — watch where it falls short.

 schema.graphql